128th Air Refueling Wing: Current operations

 While the 128 ARW continued to support Operations Noble Eagle and Enduring Freedom during 2003, in March the unit also began major support of Operation Iraqi Freedom.
 The 128 ARW deployed to several different theaters of operation ranging from total bare base conditions to fully operational bases.
-The deployed unit members worked under various commanders, as well as commands, providing top-notch refueling support of combat air operations in Iraq.
+The deployed unit members worked under various commanders, as well as commands, providing refueling support of combat air operations in Iraq.
 The 128 ARW, along with the 126th Air Refueling Squadron (ARS) were tasked to perform at a very high OPSTEMPO during 2004, deploying eight aircraft and 204 personnel to Istres AB, France in support of Operation Joint Forge (OJF).
-In addition, six unit members from the 128 Civil Engineering Squadron (CES) transportation unit deployed to Iraq to provide convoy security along with two members of the 128 Security Forces Squadron (SFS) who provided training for Iraqi police officers and the Iraqi Army.
+In addition, six unit members from the 128 Logistics Readiness Squadron (LRS) Ground Transportation unit deployed to Iraq to provide convoy security along with two members of the 128 Security Forces Squadron (SFS) who provided training for Iraqi police officers and the Iraqi Army.

 The 128 ARW also had several 126 Weather Flight members deployed in various places throughout the globe, including: South America, Iraq, Afghanistan, and Qatar.
-The 128 ARW continues to successfully support many on-going operations abroad, along with continuing to accomplish its mission at home.
+The 128 ARW continues to support many on-going operations abroad, along with continuing its function at home.